danelkayam/dwimc/README.md

 # dwimc
 Simple device last known location service (Dude, where is my car?), De-wim-C in short.
-This service was designed for personal use.
+This service was designed for personal self hosted use.

 ## Motivation
-I'm not driving on daily basis these day, remembering where I've parked my car and searching for it tends to be time consuming.
+I'm not driving on daily basis these days, remembering where I've parked my car and searching for it tends to be time consuming.

 ## Common usage
 View location: [Home Assistant](https://www.home-assistant.io/) app or its web interface, requires HA cloud or standalone deployment.
 Posting location: [Tasker for Android](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm) with Bluetooth event trigger (detecting when car has turned off - Phone disconnects from the audio panel).

 ## Envs
 Required envs passed to [Dockerfile](./Dockerfile):
 ```
 -- DATABASE_URI - mongodb uri, default is local